Coelecanth/Project1-final/ReadMe.md

 ## High Level Test Strategy
     - Responsiveness -  tested across mutiple screen size devices
-    - Speed to download and render
+    - Speed  - download and render
     - User testing - user interaction
     - Browser Compatibility
     - MarkUp Validation

 ## Device base
-The follwoing devices were tested against, these were selected to provide a broad but common base of devices, representing devices using IOS and Android with varying screen sizes
+The follwoing devices were tested against, these were selected to provide a broad but common base of devices, representing devices using IOS Android, Windows with varying screen sizes

     Emulated devices using Google Chrome emulator